mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Recovering-Your-Keys-Without-the-MMGen-Software.md

 1 x 10³
 ```

-An MMGen seed mnemonic is a number too, only the “digits” it’s comprised of come
+An MMGen Wallet seed phrase is a number too, only the “digits” it’s comprised of
-from an alphabetically sorted series of 1626 words, the [Electrum wordlist][03],
+come from an alphabetically sorted series of 1626 words, the [Electrum
-which begins like this:
+wordlist][03], which begins like this:

 ```text
 able (0), about (1), above (2), abuse (3), accept (4) ...